swillhs/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

  .. figure:: images/import2.png

 #.
 Click on the playbook that has just been imported for you - there will be a time stamp in the playbook name.
 Once open the you will see that the actions that have validation errors have been highlighted.
-Even for actions that have not been highlighted make sure to confirm that the information such as **Passwords**, **URLs** and **IP Addresses** is correct according to your environment.
-Refer to the playbook creation steps above to confirm these fields
+Even for actions that have not been highlighted make sure to confirm that the information such as **Passwords**, **URLs** and **IP Addresses** for each of the Actions is correct according to your environment.
+Refer to the playbook creation steps above to confirm these fields.

  .. figure:: images/import3.png

 #.
+The **REST API** action will need to be updated wiht the Prism Central password.
+The **IP Address Powershell** action will need to have the VM password - **Nutanix/4u** and the name of the user in path to the script.
+The email action should have your email address.
 Once you have changed these fields click on **Save & Close**.
 If validation errors are still present, the pop-up will say so. otherwise remember to click **Enable** and add your Initials to the playbook name before clicking **Save**

  .. figure:: images/import4.png